General Accounting Part 2

 - Current Ratio

-This ration indicates the ability of the business to pay back its Current Liabilities.
+This ratio indicates the ability of the business to pay back its Current Liabilities.
 It is also known as the cash asset ratio, cash ratio, and liquidity ratio.

 The formula is Current Assets / Current Liabilities